 In this paper, using the Croatian Adult Health Survey collected in 2003, we analyze the effects of war migration on various dimensions of the health of females, including measured and self-assessed health.
 The timing of data collection coincides with the return of the largest number of displaced Croatians thus enabling us to analyze health consequences shortly upon the return to home.

 Due to the potential endogeneity of displacement status, we adopt an IV approach.
 Displacement, although to a great extent a forced action, is partly a result of a decision.
 Also, observed patterns of migration during the war in Croatia, in particular, partial flight of population from war-inflicted areas and displacement of individuals who lived far from conflict, stress potential endogeneity.
 Given that we have limited pre-war individual characteristics, we find the assumption that displaced individuals and stayers do not differ in observed and unobserved characteristics too restrictive.
 Instead, relying on the ethnic pattern of conflict, which is orthogonal to pre-war health or health-related variables, we use civilian casualties across counties as an instrument for displacement status, like in Kondylis (2010).
-To the best of our knowledge, this is the first analysis of health effects of displacement that accounted for selection into displacement.
+To the best of our knowledge, this is the first analysis of health effects of displacement that accounts for selection into displacement.

 We find robust evidence that various health dimensions for females are adversely affected by displacement.
-In particular, we find that being displaced increases the probability of self-assessing one's health as not good and that it increases the probability of suffering from systolic and diastolic hypertension.
-Also, it significantly reduces mental health part of SF-36 outcomes, especially role emotional and mental health.
+In particular, being displaced increases the probability of self-assessing one's health as not good, it also increases the probability of suffering from systolic and diastolic hypertension.
+Also, it significantly reduces the mental health parts of Short Form Health Survey (SF-36) outcomes, especially emotional role functioning and mental health.
 These results hold for numerous robustness checks including inclusion of different geographical regions, different inference procedures as well as relaxing the exclusion restriction assumption by using methods from Conley et al. (2012).

-In order to asses possible channels of adverse effects for females, we also analyze the effect of displacement on health-related variables.
+In order to assess possible channels of adverse effects for females, we also analyze the effect of displacement on health-related behaviors.
 We test whether displacement induced any change in healthy behaviors by analyzing effect on eating, drinking and smoking habits, as well as on physical activity, labor activity, household income and marriage status.
 We do not find robust and significant effects on healthy behaviors, nor on marriage status and labor activity.
-However, we do find that displacement leads to higher probability of reporting one's household income below average.
+However, we do find that displacement leads to a higher probability of reporting one's household income below average.
 This reinforces the results of Fiala (2012) and Abdel Rahim et al. (2013) that displaced individuals are, due to dispossession, facing adverse economic conditions.